mighe/ssbi/README.md

 # SSBI

-ssbi is a Simple Scala Brainfuck Interpreter, a simple project to learn Scala.
+ssbi is a Simple Scala Brainfuck Interpreter, a simple educational project to learn Scala.

 ### Credits